What kinds of works will be considered for the Celebration of Scholarship?

 - Original research focused on an issue or problem in your field

-- A project you performed individually or as part of a group
+- A scholarly project you developed individually or as part of a group

 - A painting, illustration, photograph, or other visual work